NBull92/Vidly/README.md

 # Vidly
-A movies manager app, that was created in React
+A movies manager app, that was created in React and currently connects to a node backend.